 Fetal Cardiac Program

-Fetal Cardiac Specialty Clinic
+Fetal Cardiac Diagnostic Testing

-At your first visit, you will undergo a fetal echocardiogram and meet with a cardiologist about the results.
+Once our cardiologists determine a fetal heart defect, we will work closely with you, your primary and high-risk OB team to monitor the health of you and your baby.
 You will also be given in-depth educational materials to read about your baby’s condition and the steps to take next.
 As a team, we will determine what other specialties should be included in your care and work comprehensively with them to help you deliver a baby with the best possible care.